martinbiel/StochasticPrograms.jl/README.md

 ## Project Status

-The package is tested against Julia `1.0`, `1.1`, `1.2`, and `1.3` branch on Linux, macOS, and Windows.
+The package is tested against Julia `1.4` branch on Linux, macOS, and Windows.
 See [NEWS](https://github.com/martinbiel/StochasticPrograms.jl/blob/master/NEWS.md) for release notes.

 An older version for Julia `0.6` is available on the `compat-0.6` branch, but backwards compatibility can not be promised.